 The Many Forms of Durga

 There are many incarnations of Durga: Kali, Bhagvati, Bhavani, Ambika, Lalita, Gauri, Kandalini, Java, Rajeswari, et al. Durga incarnated as the united power of all divine beings, who offered her the required physical attributes and weapons to kill the demon “Mahishasur”.
-Her nine appellations are Skondamata, Kusumanda, Shailaputri, Kaalratri, Brahmacharini, Maha Gauri, Katyayani, Chandraghanta and Siddhidatri.
+Her nine appellations are Skandamata, Kusumanda, Shailaputri, Kaalratri, Brahmacharini, Maha Gauri, Katyayani, Chandraghanta and Siddhidatri.

 During the month of October and November Durga puja is celebrated all over the world, specially in Kolkata.
 Durga puja celebration is done on the occassion of Goddess Durga Killed Demons.
 Durga Puja Festival is regarded as a victory of good over Evil.

 Durga Puja starts with Mahalaya and continues for 9 days which is also known as Navrate